U.S. slaps sanctions on firms moving Venezuelan oil to Cuba

 Tankers Petion and Sandino were bought a decade ago by a Cuba-Venezuela transportation firm, Transalba, to carry Venezuelan oil to Cuba as part of a wide bilateral agreement signed by late Presidents Hugo Chavez and Fidel Castro.

-The firms had earlier discontinued business with Cubametales, according to the Treasury.

-Reporting by Doina Chiacu in Washington and Marianna Parraga in Mexico City; Editing by David Gregorio and Tom Brown
+Reporting by Doina Chiacu in Washington and Marianna Parraga in Mexico City; Additional reporting by Nelson Acosta in Havana and Luc Cohen in Washington; Editing by Tom Brown and Matthew Lewis